 In 2003, Illinois "decoupled" from the federal "bonus depreciation" (30% of the cost of some capital assets bought between September 10, 2001 and September 11, 2004).
 Illinois taxpayers must add back the 30% federal bonus depreciation on their Illinois returns, but can deduct the bonus depreciation amount over the following years.
 A 2004 act expanded the definition of "business income" (for all taxpayers receiving such income) to include all income that may be treated as apportionable business income under the U.S. Constitution, net of allowable deductions.
 A tax amnesty in fiscal year 2004 allowed taxpayers to pay outstanding tax liabilities without penalty or interest; collections totaled \$271,613,123.
-The net loss carryover deduction is suspended from 2011 through 2014 (except for Subchapter S corporations).
+A fiscal year 2011 amnesty brought in \$302,218,072.
+The net loss carryover deduction was suspended in 2011, and is limited to \$100,000 per taxpayer in 2012 and 2013 (except for Subchapter S corporations).